Glossopharyngeal Neuralgia

 Surgical Treatments

-Effective treatments are available for patients with trigeminal neuralgia:
+Effective treatments are available for patients with glossopharyngeal neuralgia:

 • Ablative - In rare cases, the glossopharyngeal nerve may be surgically interrupted to disrupt pain signals.